 Number of alleles Location Year fast slow ---------------- ---- ---- ---- Pt.
 Townsend, WA 1983 4 182 2009 8 218 Neskowin, OR 1983 237 181 2009 376 324 Siuslaw Jetty, OR 1983 1006 780 2009 301 233 Winchester Bay, OR 1983 190 172 2009 539 457 Empire, OR 1983 62 72 2009 295 281 Bastendorf Beach, OR 1983 298 270 2009 467 387

-2. Collect some measurement data.
+4. Collect some measurement data.
 You must have one nominal variable with at least six values (such as six different biology classes) and one measurement variable (such as blood pressure).
-You must have at least ten observations in each of your six or more categories (such as ten students in each of the six biology classes).
+You must have at least ten observations in each of your six or more categories (such as ten students in each of the biology classes).
 Your data set could be a published data set, some data you've collected for your research, or some data you collect for this assignment.
 It must be real data, not something you made up.

 Try to pick groups where the difference in the measurement variable is not so big that it's obvious the statistical test will be highly significant.
 For example, if you measure the weights of leaves, measure leaves from six or more trees of the same species, not different species with obviously different leaves.

-Keep a copy of your raw data; you'll need it for the next homework assignment.
+Keep a copy of your raw data; you'll need it for the next two homework assignments.